denoland/examples/with-planetscale/README.md

 ## Configuring our connection

 The connection requires three credentials: host, username, and password.
-These are database-specific, so we first need to create a database in Planetscale.
+These are database-specific, so we first need to create a database in PlanetScale.
 You can do that by following the initial instructions [here](https://planetscale.com/docs/tutorials/planetscale-quick-start-guide).
 Don’t worry about adding the schema—we can do that through